sachinkapalidigi/dpdzero/README.md

 cd dpdzero
 ```

 4. Create an `.env` file in the root directory using the example provided in `.env.example` as a template.
 Replace the placeholder values with your configuration.
-Although not required since env variables are added in docker-compose file (WARNING: only for the local development use case) .
+Although not required since env variables are added in docker-compose file (<span style="color:red">WARNING</span>: only for the local development use case).

 ### Running the Application with Docker Compose